dominikrys/dominikrys.github.io/content/posts/squid-transparent-proxy/index.md

   - iptables
 ---

 I've recently set up [Squid](http://www.squid-cache.org/) as a transparent proxy for a security project.
-What should have been relatively straightforward had me browsing through tutorials from over 10 years ago that don't quite work any more.
-After comparing this prehistoric knowledge with some supposedly up-to-date documentation, I managed to understand enough about Squid to get a minimal transparent proxy configuration on a modern version of Linux hosted in the cloud.
+What should have been relatively straightforward had me browsing through prehistoric tutorials that don't quite work any more.
+In the end, I managed to get a minimal transparent proxy configuration on a modern version of Linux hosted in the cloud.

 With the hopes of saving someone some time that may be embarking on a similar journey, I thought I'd write this post.
 We discuss HTTP transparent proxying at the start, but provide resources for allowing support for HTTPS.